kerberos-io/agent/README.md

 The Kerberos Agent is an isolated and scalable video (surveillance) management agent with a strong focus on user experience, scalability, resilience, extension and integration.
 Kerberos.io provides, next to the Kerberos Agent, many other tools such as [Kerberos Factory](https://github.com/kerberos-io/factory), [Kerberos Vault](https://github.com/kerberos-io/vault) and [Kerberos Hub](https://github.com/kerberos-io/hub) to support different (enterprise) usecases: bring your own cloud, bring your own storage, etc. This repository contains everything you'll need to know about the core product, the Kerberos Agent.
 Below you'll find a brief list of features and functions.

-- Low memory and not CPU intensive.
+- Low memory and CPU usage.
-- Installation in seconds (Docker, Balena, etc).
 - Simplified and modern user interface.
 - Multi architecture (ARMv7, ARMv8, amd64, etc).
-- Multi camera support: IP Cameras (MJPEG/H264), USB cameras and Raspberry Pi Cameras [through a RTSP proxy](https://github.com/kerberos-io/camera-to-rtsp).
+- Multi camera support: IP Cameras (H264), USB cameras and Raspberry Pi Cameras [through a RTSP proxy](https://github.com/kerberos-io/camera-to-rtsp).
-- Single camera per instance (e.g. One Docker container per camera).
+- Single camera per instance (e.g. oneå container per camera).
-- WIP: Integrations (Webhooks, MQTT, Script, etc).
+- Ability to specifiy conditions: motion region, time table, continuous recording, etc.
+- [Deploy where you want](#how-to-run-and-deploy-a-kerberos-agent) with the tools you use: `docker`, `docker compose`, `ansible`, `terraform`, `kubernetes`, etc.
 - Cloud storage (Kerberos Hub, Kerberos Vault).
 WIP: Minio, Storj, etc.
-- Ability to specifiy conditions: motion region, time table, continuous recording, etc.
-- [Deploy where you want](#how-to-run-and-deploy-a-kerberos-agent) with the tools you use: `docker`, `docker compose`, `ansible`, `terraform`, `kubernetes`, etc.
+- WIP: Integrations (Webhooks, MQTT, Script, etc).
 - MIT License

 ## How it works: A world of Agents